cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 A module defines a subset of the overall state using one or more key/value stores, known as `KVStore`, and a subset of message types that are needed by the application and do not exist yet.
 Modules also define interactions with other modules that do already exist.

 For developers, most of the work involved in building a Cosmos SDK application revolves around building custom modules required by their application that do not exist yet, and integrating them with modules that do already exist into one coherent application.
-Existing modules can come either from the Cosmos SDK itself, or **come from third-party developers** and be downloaded from an online module repository.
+Existing modules can come either from the Cosmos SDK itself or from **third-party developers** and can be downloaded from an online module repository.

 ## Module Components

 It is a best practice to define a module in the `x/moduleName` folder.
-For example, the module called Checkers would go in `x/checkers`.
+For example, the module called `Checkers` would go in `x/checkers`.
 In fact, if you head over to the Cosmos SDK's base code, you can see that it also [defines its modules](https://github.com/cosmos/cosmos-sdk/tree/master/x) in an `x/` folder.

 Modules implement several elements:

-* **Interfaces**: facilitate communication between modules and composition of multiple modules into coherent applications.
+* **Interfaces:** facilitate communication between modules and the composition of multiple modules into coherent applications.
-* **Protobuf**: one `Msg` service to handle messages and one gRPC `Query` service to handle queries.
+* **Protobuf:** one `Msg` service to handle messages and one gRPC `Query` service to handle queries.
-* **Keeper**: a controller that defines the state and presents methods for updating and inspecting the state.
+* **Keeper:** a controller that defines the state and presents methods for updating and inspecting the state.

 ### Interfaces

 To be integrated with the rest of the application, a module must implement three application module interfaces:

-* **`AppModuleBasic`**: implements non-dependent elements of the module.
+* **`AppModuleBasic`:** implements non-dependent elements of the module.
-* **`AppModule`**: interdependent, specialized elements of the module that are unique to the application.
+* **`AppModule`:** interdependent, specialized elements of the module that are unique to the application.
-* **`AppModuleGenesis`**: interdependent, genesis (i.e. initialization) elements of the module that establish the initial state of the blockchain at inception.
+* **`AppModuleGenesis`:** interdependent, genesis (initialization) elements of the module that establish the initial state of the blockchain at inception.

 You define `AppModule` and `AppModuleBasic`, and their functions, in your module's `x/moduleName/module.go` file.